 In the spirit of promoting global connectivity and going beyond the university community, Cornell offers international internships in countries such as Ecuador, India, and Japan, to name a few.
 This program includes an introductory course, 7 to 8 full-time internships, and a post-engagement course.

-Cornell’s co-op program allows you to take your skills to another level through a proven career plan.
-Undergraduate students who have completed two semesters with a remarkable academic standing may apply for the program.
+Cornell’s co-op program allows interns to take their skills to another level through a proven career plan.
+Undergraduate students who have completed two semesters with remarkable academic standing may apply for the program.
 Students may work for 40 hours per week during the fall or spring semester, with an average monthly salary of $4,686.

 Focusing on global research, Carnegie Mellon University is a private institution that promotes hands-on learning.
 During the summer months, Carnegie Mellon offers numerous opportunities for academic development and research.

 The Carnegie Mellon – Dietrich College of Humanities and Social Sciences offers the Pittsburgh Summer Internship Program (PSIP) that connects students with local nonprofit organizations or growing start-ups.
 PSIP offers students a chance to have their first internship experience.
 It is open to undergraduate students of the college and may receive a stipend amounting to $3,000.